-For farmers and ranchers experiencing the effects of Harvey, below are some tips to position yourself to qualify for aid along with links to resources.
+For farmers and ranchers experiencing the effects of a natural disaster, below are some tips to position yourself to qualify for aid along with links to resources.
 For a list of Programs & Resources, click here.

 TIPS ABOUT FARM DISASTER PROGRAMS:

 FEMA will be the place to go first for assistance.
 FEMA offers temporary housing and grants of up to $33,000 for certain disaster-related expenses, including repair or replacement of damaged housing and personal property for the most critical needs.
 Apply within 60 days of the county disaster declaration.

 Unemployment Funds: You may be able to apply for Disaster Unemployment Assistance.
 If you have been unable to work – including farming – you may be eligible.
 More information from FEMA is posted here.
 You can apply for Disaster Unemployment from Texas Workforce Commission, by clicking here.

 Small Business Administration (SBA) offers low-interest loans to cover the cost of repairing a home and repairing or replacing household contents damaged due to a disaster.
 Apply within 60 days of the county disaster declaration.